 Who we are

-Since 1994, we've paired thousands of underprivileged children with thousands of creative adults.
+Since 1994, we've paired thousands of children with thousands of adults.
 Art Buddies helps kids realize their creative potential, and discover that creativity can be a path to a successful future.
 Watch our video to see Art Buddies in action!

 Our Kids and Mentors

 Our kids are students at partnering schools.
 Our partner schools are identified based on need, adequate space and scheduling.
 Most of our children come from low-income families and range in age from 8 to 11.
 They’re an ethnically diverse group, and some speak English as a second language.

 They’re creative professionals and students working in all sorts of exciting fields — including advertising, graphic design, commercial photography, illustration, and architecture.